Glossary of terms

 The Basic Online Safety Expectations are a key element of the Online Safety Act.
 They articulate the Government’s robust expectations for social media services, messaging services, gaming services and other apps and sites accessible from Australia, with a focus on making sure these services take reasonable steps to keep Australians safe.

 Find out more about the Basic Online Safety Expectations.

 BitTorrent is a peer-to-peer (P2P) protocol – a way to communicate information – that enables internet users to share content like videos and audio files.
 It allows users to simultaneously upload and download parts of a file they want from several other internet users who are also sharing the same file.

 A blockchain is a form of database that stores data in chronological groups, known as blocks, instead of folders and tables like normal databases.
 No single person, group or authority controls the data or transactions, which are recorded with a cryptographic signature called a hash.

 Blocking a user refers to situations where one person stops another person from communicating with them on a website or online service by changing a setting.
 Many online forums and web-based email services provide the ability to 'block' users so that you cannot see their messages.

 Online bookmarks are similar to paper bookmarks in that they serve as placeholders to help you locate a page or website later.
-Web browsers let you ‘bookmark’ any page and use these bookmarks to go straight to the page at any time.
-Some browsers use the term ‘favourite’ instead of ‘bookmark’ for the same concept.
+Web browsers let you ‘bookmark’ or ‘favourite’ any page so you can go straight to it at any time.

 Sometimes referred to as high-speed internet, broadband is an 'always on' fast connection to the internet.
 It can be provided via fibre optic (as with the NBN), or ADSL, DSL or wireless infrastructure.